JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 ```

 Replace `your-username` and `youremail@domain.tld` with your username and email respectively.

+!!! warning "Use an appropriate username and email"
+    Since this information will be publicly visible in your commits, use an appropriate username and email unless you're developing locally.
+If you use GitHub, your GitHub username and email should be used.
+It is recommended to [hide your real email](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github) from your commits in GitHub.

 ??? tip "Global vs local configuration"
     You can use the `--global` flag to set your identity globally, or you can omit it to set your identity for the current repository only.